step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 ### Source Plugins

-A source plugin comprises a _tap_, an optional _drain_.
+A source plugin comprises a _tap_ and an optional _drain_.
 The tap outputs the data records that populate the list widget.
 The drain consumes the selected record when the user presses ENTER or double-clicks the list view selection.